Getting involved

 How can I apply?

-See the UWM Psychology PHD program website for instructions on applying.
+See the UWM Psychological & Brain Sciences PHD program website for instructions on applying.
 Application materials are due on December 1.
 If you’re planning to apply, it’s a good idea to contact Dr. Morton first to introduce yourself and say a bit about why you want to work in the lab.
 It is also helpful to attach a curriculum vitae.
 Dr. Morton can answer any questions you have about the program and research in the lab.